tldr-pages/tldr/pages/common/goenv.md

 > Supports version numbers like " 1.16.15" or "1.22.8" etc.
 > More information: <https://github.com/go-nv/goenv>.

-- List all available goenv commands:
+- List all available Goenv commands:

 `goenv commands`

-- Install a specific version of golang:
+- Install a specific version of Golang:

 `goenv install {{go_version}}`

-- Use a specific version of golang in the current project:
+- Use a specific version of Golang in the current project:

 `goenv local {{go_version}}`

-- Set the default golang version:
+- Set the default Golang version:

 `goenv global {{go_version}}`